DanielKrawisz/Entropy/Pow.co FAQ.md

 ## So on PoW.co, you would expect people to be talking about how to continue to transform energy no matter what happens?

 Exactly, and that is another word for survival.

+# Doesn’t proof-of-work need a predator to make it meaningful?

+The ultimate predator is scarcity of energy and time in regards to content.
+It is certainly true that opening oneself up to predation is costly.
+However, there are many costs other than the risk of predation.
+Spending energy inherently brings anybody closer to failure.
+Whether or not a predator exists may change the degree of risk involved, and hence the optimal level of signaling, but it does not change the nature of the game.

+## Is proof-of-work a metaphor?

+Is a degeree or patent proof-of-work or is proof-of-work a solved hash puzzle attached to a broadcasted message?
+The problem with menaphorical uses of "proof-of-work" is that they are not economically similar enough to real proof-of-work to be a good comparison.
+Degrees and patents may be literal proofs of work but they are not honest signals of fitness because they are not [handicaps](#what-is-a-handicap).
+A handicap are easy to evaluate, whereas degrees and patents are not.
+Contextual information and expertise would be require to evaluate them properly.
+Proof-of-work provides a number that can be evaluated instantly in a computer, and the number cannot be manipulated with any known trickery.
+A patent or degree is more like something that you would look at *after* you had evaluated the proof-of-work.

 ## If a meme is fit, does that mean I can accept it without thinking?

-TL;DR- No, you are not absolved from your need to make personal judgements.

-Theoretically yes but remember handicaps are honest on average, not absolutely.
-You can use them to collect a sample of information that is likely to be relevant but you cannot use them to think for you and they do not absolve you of the need for judgment.
+No, you are not absolved from your need to make personal judgements.
+Remember handicaps are [honest on average], not absolutely.
+You can use them to collect a sample of information that is likely to be relevant but you cannot use them to think for you.

-The difference between PoW.co and other platforms is that here honesty is expected although not absolutely certain, whereas on other platforms dishonesty is to be expected, especially for information that is very relevant and for which a lot can be gained from deception, such as politics, economics, and health.

 ## What is a fit meme?